Rise to Success: Career Highlights of Alex Rodriguez

 2013: Leaves New York Yankees

-In 2013, Alex Rodriguez ended his time with the New York Yankees.
+In 2013, Alex Rodriguez's first stint with the New York Yankees concluded.

 January 11, 2014: Suspension Upheld

-On January 11, 2014, Alex Rodriguez's suspension was upheld after a lengthy arbitration process, effectively reducing it to 162 games.
+On January 11, 2014, Alex Rodriguez's suspension was upheld after a lengthy arbitration process, effectively reducing it to 162 games for the 2014 regular season.

 In 2014, Alex Rodriguez sold a Mercedes-Benz dealership in League City, Texas, to Group 1 Automotive.

-In 2014, Alex Rodriguez's suspension was upheld, causing him to miss the entire regular season and postseason.
-Following this, the Yankees announced that Rodriguez would transition from an everyday third baseman to a designated hitter due to the signing of Chase Headley.
+In 2014, Alex Rodriguez's suspension was upheld, resulting in him being suspended for the entire regular season and postseason.
+Additionally, the Yankees announced that Rodriguez would no longer be an everyday third baseman, instead serving as a designated hitter.

-In 2015, Alex Rodriguez returned to the New York Yankees.
+In 2015, Alex Rodriguez returned to play for the New York Yankees.

 On April 17, 2016, Alex Rodriguez became the 19th player in MLB history to reach 12,000 career plate appearances.